aleshaleksey/fansys23/06-abilities.md

 **Type**: C-A, natural.

-**Description**: Use song, oratory or instrumental skills to strongly influence emotions of listeners, hence providing a boon, such as warding off negative conditions (resistance), or gaining advantage on a single roll.
+**Description**: Use song, oratory or instrumental skills to strongly influence emotions of listeners, hence providing a boon, such as warding off negative conditions (resistance), and, at higher levels of the ability, gaining advantage on a single roll.

 **Action**: Declare bard song as a "secondary action" and expend 1 SP dice, make a ["perform"](05-skills.md#perform) roll to determine range (see below).
 Each subsequent turn use a "secondary action" to maintain bard song and reroll "perform" (no additional expenditure of SP is required).
 The song can be maintained for a number of rounds equal to your Con score.